Hononegah Community High School: Athletics

 Hononegah was also historically one of the drafting schools for the Rockford Icemen combined hockey program.
-Along with various other high schools in the area, Hononegah contributed nearly ten student athletes a year to the Rockford Icemen who, from 1997-2012, won fifteen consecutive Illinois state championships.
+Along with various other high schools in the area, Hononegah contributed nearly ten student athletes a year to the Rockford Icemen who, from 1997 to 2012, won fifteen consecutive Illinois state championships.

 On March 6, 2020, the Varsity Boys Basketball team garnered nationwide attention after winning the Regional Championship on a buzzer beater that aired on SportsCenter's Top 10 plays the following morning.

 Campus

 Hononegah is currently made up of two buildings: a large brick building, which houses academic activities, and a field house, which holds indoor sporting events and most athletic activities and classes for students, with the exception of the metal gym complex in the main building.
 Alongside the two buildings, the campus also contains a football stadium named Kelsey Field south of the field house, first opened in 1961, and a baseball field named Weber Field southeast of Kelsey Field, opened in 2003.

 Notable additions to the base campus include a 1996 addition of a Performing Arts Center capable of seating 1,100 and an inflatable, athletic practice dome in 2002 which would later pop during a winter storm in 2015, leading to a field house in 2019.